ksprojects/zkcopy/README.md

 * `source` - set source cluster address and root node to be copied
 * `destination` - set target cluster address and root node location where to copy data
-* `threads` - specify number of parallel workers to copy data.
-If latency if high, then increasing this value might significantly improve copying speed
+* `threads` - specify number of parallel workers.
+If latency is high, then increasing this number might significantly improve performance
-* `DremoveDeprecatedNodes` - set it to `true` for removing nodes that are present on `target` but missing on `source`
+* `DremoveDeprecatedNodes` - set it to `true` to remove nodes that are present on `target` but missing on `source`